 Driver License and ID Card Rules

-If you are a new applicant for driving privileges or an identification card in Oregon, or if you have not renewed your Oregon card since before 2008, you will need to show DMV proof of lawful presence in the U.S. Even if you've had your driver license or ID card for years, or even decades, you must bring documents that meet state requirements that took effect in 2008.
+If you are a new applicant for driving privileges or an identification card in Oregon, or if you have not renewed since before 2008, you will need to show DMV proof of your identity and lawful presence in the United States.
+Even if you have had your driver license or ID card for years or even decades, you must bring documents that meet the state requirements which took effect in 2008.

-Applicants for Oregon Driver Licenses, Instruction Permits and ID Cards are required to show DMV the documents that provide:
+Applicants for Oregon Driver Licenses, Instruction Permits and ID Cards are required to show DMV acceptable documents that provide:

 - Proof of U.S. citizenship or lawful presence in the country – such as a government-issued birth certificate or U.S. passport, or foreign passport with U.S. immigration documents.
 DMV will electronically verify U.S. immigration, naturalization and other U.S.-issued documents that non-citizens and naturalized citizens use to prove lawful presence in the country.